oskarth/experiments.oskarth.com/content/unix02.md

 write `0x304` instead.

-Without knowing anything about assembly, you might notice that the `call` instruction occurs several times, and that one of its arguments is `<ls>` and `<exit>`.
-This corresponds to the four function calls we see in our main function.
+Without knowing anything about assembly, you might notice that the `call` instruction occurs several times, and that its arguments is either `<ls>` or `<exit>`.
+These `call` instructions correspond to the four function calls we see in our main function.

 ## The Stack

-When we write programs, we don't usually write a series of instructions for the computer to execute.
-Instead, we use *structured programming* and *subroutines* that call each other and can be used multiple times.
 If we follow the execution of a program by pointing at the screen we might say "this calls this, which calls this, then it returns here".
-The stack is how the computer keeps track of things like this, where it came from, what the argument of a function are, etc.
+The stack is how the computer keeps track of things like this - where it came from, what the arguments of a function are, etc.

 Let's have a look at what's on the stack before we have executed a single instruction.
 We can do this using GDB's `x` command, which allows us to inspect memory at a given address.
 It takes two
 arguments: a format and an address.

-We will see a lot of "code boxes" as we move on.
-Lines starting with `(gdb)` are lines that we write as input, and the other lines are things GDB shows us.

 ```
 (gdb) x /x $esp
 0x2fe8: 0xffffffff
 ```

+In this case `/x` is the format and `$esp` is the address.
+We see that
-This means that $esp is set to `0x2fe8` and the content of it is `0xffffffff`.
+$esp is set to `0x2fe8` and the content of it is `0xffffffff`.
 This is what's on top of the stack.
 We can see a bit more of what's on the stack with the following.

 ```
 (gdb) x /4x $esp
 0x2fe8: 0xffffffff      0x00000001      0x00002ff4      0x00002ffc
 ```

-In this case, the format `4x` means "show me 4 words in hex".
-A word is 4 bytes long.
-A byte is 8 bits long and 8 times 4 is 32, which is how big are our addresses and registers are.
-This makes sense, since we are running on a 32-bit architecture. `$esp` is a special *register* called *(extended) stack pointer*.
-Registers store data for the processor for easy access.
+Here the format `/4x` means "show me 4 *words* in hex".
+In GDB, a word is 4 *bytes* (and a byte is always 8 bits).
+Addresses are one word, or 32 bits, which is why it's called a *32-bit architecture*. *Registers* are also 32 bits.
+Registers store data for the *CPU* for easy access. `esp` is a special *register* called *(extended) stack pointer*, and `$esp` is the way you reference it.

+TODO: Above confusing address/register etc.

 At any given time, the stack pointer points to the top of the *stack*.
 In the above output, `0x2fe8` is the value of $esp, and it